coolguyalex/coolguyalex.github.io/pages/rpg/blackcloaksrules.md

 ## Grit
-Black Cloaks replaces the Luck point system with a Grit point system.
-Grit points represent your characters ability to overcome sturggles against adversity.
-Each time your character fails a skill check they receive a grit point up to a maximum equal to their character level (minimum 1).
+Black Cloaks replaces the Shadowdark *Luck* tokens with *Grit* points.
+Grit represent a PC's reserve of inner strength built up by overcoming adversity.
+When PC's perform memorable deeds *e.g.* a moving speech, a cleverly conceived plan, a fantastic performance, a heroic sacrifice, they may receive a Grit point whether the action succeeds or fails.
+PC's have a maximum grit point total equal to their character level (minimum 1).
 Characters may spent grit points to add a +1 to checks and cash in up to three to gain advantage.
 Other PC's can also contribut to a pool to have PC's

 ## Sanity
 Sanity represents a character's mental defenses and health.
-It is taxed by traumatic events, monster's special abilities, and most notably *the dark*.
+It is taxed by traumatic events, monster's special abilities, and most notably the *Shadowdark*.
 Sanity is equal to your Charaisma modifier (minimum 1)
 Sanity increases every level according to class:
 * Fighter - 1d4
 *Thief - 1d4